pohti/trioptima-messaging-svc/README.md

 make clean # to clean up venv, db files and coverage files to start fresh
 ```

+> If you are running the service for the first time, run `make install` first before you run `make python` or `make test`

 ## API Endpoints

 | Method | Endpoint | Description |